Program of Study | Ph.D. in Performance Studies

 The Dunbar Ogden Essay Prize in Theater History

 Each Spring we will send out a call for submissions for consideration for an essay prize to be awarded at Commencement.
 This $500 award goes to the most outstanding Performance Studies graduate student essay.
 Professor Emeritus Dunbar Ogden wishes to recognize “students who demonstrate high merit in their scholarship of performance study, with a preference for those focused on theater history.”
 Students must be ABD at the time of submission.
 Essays should be 20-30 pages in length, and should be taken from research related to the dissertation, but able to stand alone (i.e. the piece should be self-contained, without a lengthy explanation of the dissertation, as a publishable essay would need to be).
 Essays published in other venues are acceptable, as are submissions intended for future publication or under consideration.
 Full dissertation chapters will not be considered.
-Please save the essay in Drive and share with Robin Davidson, making sure to send the email notification.
+Please save the essay in Google Drive and share with Avy Valladares, making sure to send the email notification.
 Due by April 1.

 Outstanding Graduate Student Instructor (OGSI)